Operation Uphold Democracy: End of operations

 Jean Bertrand Aristide returned to Haiti in October 1994 after 3 years of forced exile.
 Operation Uphold Democracy officially ended on 31 March 1995, when it was replaced by the United Nations Mission in Haiti (UNMIH).
 U.S. President Bill Clinton and Haitian President Jean Bertrand Aristide presided over the change of authority ceremony.
 From March 1995 until March 1996, 2,400 U.S. personnel from the original Operation Uphold Democracy remained as a UNMIH-commanded support group under the aegis of Operation New Horizons.
 A large contingent of U.S. troops (USFORHAITI) participated as peacekeepers in the UNMIH until 1996 (and the U.S. forces commander was also the commander of the U.N. forces).
 U.N. forces under various mission names were in Haiti from 1995 through 2000.
 Over the course of the operation one U.S. soldier, a special forces staff sergeant, was killed.
 The soldier died after being struck by gunfire at a roadside checkpoint.

-Three Argentine Navy corvettes of the joined the mission to force the commercial embargo of Haiti.
-The Royal Netherlands Navy provided a frigate and a reconnaissance aircraft, and both the Netherlands and Belgium sent police officers to serve in the country during the operation, until 17 March 1995.